rancher/terraform-provider-rancher2/docs/resources/custom_user_token.md

 ---
-page_title: "rancher2_service_account_token Resource"
+page_title: "rancher2_custom_user_token Resource"
 ---

-# rancher2\_service\_account\_token Resource
+# rancher2\_custom\_user\_token Resource

-Provides a Rancher v2 Token resource, specifically to create service account tokens.
-Service accounts tokens are tokens for other users (service accounts) than the Rancher v2 provider user.
-To create a service account token the username/password for the Rancher User must be known.
+Provides a Rancher v2 Token resource, specifically to create tokens for custom users (i.e. not the 'admin' user configured with the provider config).
+Custom user tokens can f.e. be used as service account tokens with the Rancher v2 API having limited permissions.
+To create a custom user token the username/password for the Rancher User must be known.

 There are 2 kind of tokens:
-- no scoped: valid for global system.
+- not scoped: valid for global system.
 - scoped: valid for just a specific cluster (`cluster_id` should be provided).

 Tokens can only be created for a Rancher User with at least the `user-base` global role binding in order to enable user login.